A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Benchmark

 \subsection{Comparison}

 We compare seven state-of-the-art methods: (1) the interval root-finder (IRF)~\cite{snyder1992interval}, (2) the univariate interval root-finder (UIRF) (a special case of the rigid-body CCD from~\cite{Redon2002fast}), (3) the floating-point time-of-impact root finder~\cite{provot1997collision} (FPRF) implemented in~\cite{vouga2010AVCM}, (4) TightCCD (TCCD)~\cite{wang2015tightccd}, (5) Root Parity (RP)~\cite{brochu2012efficient}, (6) a rational implementation of Root Parity (RRP) with the degenerate cases properly handled, and (7) Bernstein Sign Classification (BSC)~\cite{tang2014fast}.
 For each method we collect the average query time, the number of false positives (i.e., there is no collision but the method detects one), and the number of false negatives (i.e., there is a collision but the method misses it).
 To obtain the ground truth we solve the multivariate CCD formulation (equations~\eqref{eq:F-vf} and \eqref{eq:F-ee}) symbolically using Mathematica~\cite{Mathematica} which takes multiple seconds per query.
 Table~\ref{tab:results} summarizes the results.
-Note that ``Ours'' corresponds to our new method that will be introduced and discussed in Section~\ref{sec:method}.
+Note that ``Ours'' corresponds to our new method that will be introduced and discussed in Section~\ref{sec:method} \review{and MSRF is a minimum separation CCD discussed in Section~\ref{sec:msccd-results}.}